 “Actually my contract end already, then M’am ask me stay, I say don’t want I want go back Indonesia, my family there.
 Then she tell me, ‘Huiling how?
 I cannot handle, I need you, Huiling need you.’
 Haiyo, I hear already, I very sad,” Didi sighed.

 I wonder how many of you can relate to Didi’s story or know someone who has sacrificed immensely for their loved ones or even for people who may not be their kin.
 If you are the Didi in this story, thank you for your sacrifices and you are very strong.
 My question to you is, if you are always taking care of the Huiling in your life, who is taking care of you?

 Please never, ever, neglect yourself, your health – physically, mentally and emotionally.
 So many caregivers burn themselves out to care for others, but this shouldn’t be the case.
 You are as important as the one you are caring for.

 If you or someone you know starts experiencing the following due to caregiver stress, speak to our psychologist / counsellor / therapist today.

 - Social withdrawal

 - Helplessness and hopelessness

 Do not hesitate to reach out to us for counselling or therapies.
 A Kind Place supports and welcomes everyone from all walks of life, gender identity, orientation, and backgrounds.
 We offer 15-minutes free consultation for you to meet with your choice of therapist / psychologist / counsellor to support you on your journey of self-care.
-Bookings for consultation or services can be done here.
-For any enquiries, Whatsapp us or send them to email@example.com.
+For any enquiries, Whatsapp us or send them to firstname.lastname@example.org.
 Reach out to us today because self-love starts now.